AlexanderVikenfalk/WeatherApp/README.md

 #### Author: Alexander Vikenfalk

 #### About this project:
-Vaguely based on [modern react with redux](https://www.udemy.com/react-redux/learn/v4/overview "modern react with redux").
-It's web app built with React.js/ Redux that utilizes the [OpenWeatherMapAPI](https://openweathermap.org/api/ "Open Weather Map API").
-The app will show weather values for your current location.
+It's a web app builtwith React.js/ Redux that utilizes the [OpenWeatherMapAPI](https://openweathermap.org/api/ "Open Weather Map API").
+The app will show weather values for your current locatio, such as temperature, humidity, and wind force.

 #### Technologies used:
 * **React.js** for making the nice UI.